inmatura/aws.inmatura.com/docs/jupyterhub-ami/configuration.md

 ## SSH

-To change any configuration in the EC2 instance you can SSH using it's public IP address and the keypair selected at launch time.
+To change any configuration in the EC2 instance you can SSH using it's public IP address and the KeyPair selected at launch time.
 The default user is `ubuntu`.

 ```shell title="Terminal"